DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-containers.md

 This tutorial uses the `all-docker-compose.yaml` file, which builds containers for both the application and the Datadog Agent.

-In each of the `notes` and `calendar` directories, there are two sets of Dockerfiles for building the applications either with Maven or with Gradle.
+In each of the `notes` and `calendar` directories, there are two sets of Dockerfiles for building the applications, either with Maven or with Gradle.
 This tutorial uses the Maven build, but if you are more familiar with Gradle, you can use it instead with the corresponding changes to build commands.

 ### Starting and exercising the sample application